pmoreno-rodriguez/grav-theme-editorial/README.md

 * Custom logo and Custom logo mobile in theme config
 * Added support for Taxonomylist, Related pages, Random article.
 Feeds and Archives plugins
 * Team template
+* Downloads template
+* Shortcodes to write your pages easily, taking advantage of the styles offered by the theme.
+* Custom styles for Login forms.
+* Support for navigation menu on one-page websites.

 ### Featured Pages